Last Updated on February 17, 2022 by Mark Ferguson

-- Ability: If you are going to stage, you must go all out.
+- Ability: If you are going to stage a house, you must go all out.
 You cannot put a table with two chairs in the living room and call it good.
 I was not sure I had the ability to make everything look right.

 We have had good luck selling our homes, but we have noticed more and more homes being staged in the last few years.
-It used to be that no one staged homes, so we did not have to worry about the competition.
+It used to be that no one would stage homes, so we did not have to worry about the competition.

 Why did we start staging?